Family of detained geologist hope he will be returned ‘safe and sound soon’

 A second court hearing has been organised for May 22 and the judges must determine whether the defendants had sought to profit by taking the items.

-Mr Fitton’s son-in-law Sam Tasker, 27, who lives in Bath, Somerset, said: “We note that the judge has postponed the hearing to next weekend; we remain hopeful that Jim will be able to continue to articulate himself well as we believe that his innocence is self evident.
+Mr Fitton’s son-in-law Sam Tasker, 27, who lives in Bath, Somerset, told the PA news agency: “We note that the judge has postponed the hearing to next weekend; we remain hopeful that Jim will be able to continue to articulate himself well as we believe that his innocence is self evident.

 “We are hopeful that he is returned to us safe and sound soon so that we can all recover in peace from this terrible ordeal.”